-Its an inter-professional and collaborative learning platform for the doctors and other healthcare professionals to discuss on various healthcare issues and views with pharmacy professionals.
-Pharmacist also can assist and share your ideas for the better therapeutic outcomes based on clear evidence.
-E.g: Drug Information, Decision Analysis and EBM.
+It's an inter-professional learning platform for the doctors and other healthcare professionals to discuss on various healthcare related issues and views with pharmacy professionals.
+We request the doctors to raise your questions on this section. e.g. Drug Information, Decision Analysis and EBM.

 Forum rules: The contents of the pharmdinfo.com, such as text, graphics, images, and other material contained on the pharmdinfo.com Site ("Content") are for informational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on the Pharmdinfo.com Site!